 - 1.1 Christ Church CE VC Primary School collects and uses personal information about staff, pupils, parents, and other individuals who have contact with the school.
 This information is gathered to enable it to provide education and other associated functions.
-In addition, there may be a legal requirement to collect and use information to ensure that the school complies with its statutory responsibilities. - 1.2 We are the Data Controller and as a Public Authority we are required to be registered, along with the name of our data protection officer (DPO), with the Information Commissioner's Office (ICO) detailing the information held and its use.
-These details are then available on the ICO's website. - Our data protection officer is Jeremy Shatford who may be contacted in writing to the school clearly labelled "Data Protection", or by email to dpo@jeremyshatford.co.uk.
+In addition, there may be a legal requirement to collect and use information to ensure that the school complies with its statutory responsibilities.
+Christ Church Primary is committed to protecting the personal data of all its pupils and staff which includes biometric data however, Christ Church Primary does not currently collect and or process any biometric data. - 1.2 We are the Data Controller and as a Public Authority we are required to be registered, along with the name of our data protection officer (DPO), with the Information Commissioner's Office (ICO) detailing the information held and its use.
+These details are then available on the ICO's website. - 1.3 Our data protection officer is Jeremy Shatford who may be contacted in writing to the school clearly labelled "Data Protection", or by email to dpo@jeremyshatford.co.uk.